xastherion/ESP82666-and-MicroPython/readme.md

 Theoretical, you can install a MicroPython image with Thonny, all see very simple, but i confront a problem over Thonny: after flashing, the ESP8266 blink forever and nothing more is posible.

 I try the flashing again with esptool.py and i have no problem.

+  esptool.py --port /dev/cu.usbserial-1440 --baud 460800 write_flash --flash_size=detect 0 /Users/iam/Downloads/ESP8266_GENERIC-20240222-v1.22.2.bin

 Install micropython Libreries on esp8266